-We measure trade and financial globalization using the new version of the KOF globalization indexes described in Gyglia et al. (2018).
-This updated database allows to distinguish between de-facto (activities) and de-jure measures (policies).
+We measure trade and financial globalization by using the new version of the Konjunktur-forschungsstelle globalization indices KOF that were described in Gyglia et al. (2018).
+This updated database enables us to distinguish between de facto (activities) and de jure measures (policies).
 That these can differ substantially has been pointed out in Kose et al. (2009) and corroborated empirically in the context of economic growth by Quinn et al. (2011).
-De-facto trade globalization is captured by variables that measure the exchange of goods and services over long distances and de jure globalization by measures that reflect the degree of trade regulation and tariff barriers.
+De facto trade globalization is captured by variables that measure the exchange of goods and services over long distances and de jure globalization by measures that reflect the degree of trade regulation and tariff barriers.
 Financial globalization is measured by capital flows and stocks of foreign assets and liabilities, as well as de jure measures such as the foreign exchange rate regime and capital account and current account restrictions.

-The indices, aggregated for the global economy, are depicted in Figure 8.
-Looking first at de-facto globalization measures, the picture shows that both trade and financial globalization have steadily increased up until 2008.
-With the onset of the global financial crisis, a sharp drop in world trade is reflected in a pronounced decline in trade globalization and a slow down in financial globalization.
-Considering de-jure measures yields a more diverse picture.
-While trade de-jure globalization follows closely its de-facto counterpart, financial de-jure globalization evolves differently.
-Capital account openness increased only up until 1995 and then moved in cycles.
-Consistent with the other measures, de-jure financial openness has declined from 2008 onward.
+The indices, aggregated for the global economy, are depicted in Fig. 8.
+Looking first at de facto globalization measures, the picture shows that both trade and financial globalization have steadily increased up until 2008.
+With the onset of the global financial crisis, a sharp drop in world trade is reflected in a pronounced decline in trade globalization and a slowdown in financial globalization.
+Considering de jure measures yields a more diverse picture.
+Whereas trade de jure globalization follows closely its de facto counterpart, financial de jure globalization evolves differently.
+Capital account openness increased only until 1995 and then moved in cycles.
+Consistent with the other measures, de jure financial openness has declined from 2008 onwards.